 Unsecured cloud environments

-Businesses are frequently moving to the cloud and while it brings a whole host of benefits, it also opens organizations up to cyberattacks, especially if their cloud environment is unsecured.
+Businesses are frequently moving workloads and systems to the cloud and while it brings a whole host of benefits, it also opens organizations up to cyberattacks, especially if their cloud environment is improperly secured.
 Security teams must ensure that cloud environments have robust security solutions in place, such as encryption, firewalls, and intrusion detection systems, to protect data stored in the cloud.
 If proper configuration doesn’t happen or there aren’t strong authentication mechanisms in place the likelihood of an attack increases.

 Third-party vendor risks